kalyanjanaki/episodic-apps/README.md

 # episodic-apps
-Sample app to demonstrate Spring Boot Micorservices
+Sample app to demonstrate Spring Boot Micorservices.

+This Application Contains Multiple Services which can form as Back-End for Online Video Viewing application.